 - A tips sheet for the analysis of essays within that mode

 Want a sampler of my rhetorical mode materials?
-Drop me your email address and get an eight-page freebie.
+Click here to drop me your email address here and get an eight-page freebie.

 In short, students learn about the mode, write in the mode, and then learn to analyze more complex texts written in that mode.
 Along the way, I also address the use of the mode as both rhetorical strategy and a rhetorical device (think macro versus micro).
 I recently published a resource that helps teachers walk through this process.
 Check out 7 Rhetorical Modes.

 Method 2: Put the lion’s share of the research and planning on students.

 Through a rhetorical mode group project, students take ownership of the learning.
 Though still isolated, this method introduces students to each mode in a more cursory way that sets them up for teacher-led direct instruction later.

 Here’s how it works: A team of three or four students is assigned one of seven modes (skip argumentation and persuasion for this project).
 The team is responsible for researching the mode, developing a handout, choosing two models for the class to read, creating a short reading assessment so that students are held accountable for the reading, and teaching the class about the mode.
 The group creates a prompt and assigns it to the class, and students produce an essay that then goes to the teacher for evaluation.
 I used this approach for years, and students enjoyed it for several reasons.
 It gives them a break from me, they are more engaged in the instruction, and they get to create six to seven creative pieces.
 (I allow them to choose which six essays to write, and they create a portfolio of for me.)